 The ESG risk rating measures the degree to which a company's economic value is at risk due to ESG factors, as assessed though Sustainalytics' calculation of the company's unmanaged ESG risks.
 The risk ratings are aggregated for both the Company's portfolio and the benchmark, the FTSE World Europe (ex UK) Index.
-The Company's portfolio's ESG risk is 0.2% lower than the benchmark.
+The Company's portfolio's ESG risk is 0.4% lower than the benchmark.

-Climate change
+Climate change/the environment

-Source: Sustainalytics as at 31 July 2021
+Source: ESG metrics per ISS, at 31 July 2022